-Unless otherwise indicated, these financial statements are presented in Eastern Caribbean dollars, which is the Bank's functional currency.
-All financial information, has been rounded to the nearest dollar.
+These financial statements are presented in Eastern Caribbean dollars, which is the Bank's functional currency, except otherwise indicated.
+All amounts have been rounded to the nearest dollar.

 2. Basis of preparation (cont'd)

 (d) Estimates critical to reported amounts, and judgements in applying accounting policies